 I remembered they said, ‘results will be out at 9am no earlier.’
 I didn’t sleep the night before, refreshed the page at 7am and there is was, ‘Congratulations you have been accepted!’

-I think that was a very memorable moment for me and I ran into my mums room crying my eyes out and we celebrated that evening.
+It was a very memorable moment for me and I ran into my mums room crying my eyes out and we celebrated that evening.

 Results day is very daunting because you are going in blind, you have no idea.
 Just remember to stay calm and everything will work out.
 Even if you don’t get your ﬁrst choice or you go through clearing, uni is what you make it and only you can make it as great as it is.